mamorett/mini_captioner/README.md

 ### 2. Streamlit Viewer (`streamlit_viewer.py`)

 This is a web-based application that provides a gallery view of your images and their corresponding descriptions by reading from the Parquet database.
+It also allows for editing descriptions directly in the UI.

 #### Usage

 1.  **Run the Streamlit app:**

+    To run with the default database path (`./vision_ai.parquet`):
     ```bash
     streamlit run streamlit_viewer.py
     ```

+    To specify a database path via the command line:
+    ```bash
+    streamlit run streamlit_viewer.py -- --database /path/to/your/database.parquet
+    ```
+    *(Note the `--` which is required to pass arguments to the script itself.)*

 2.  **Open your browser** to the URL provided by Streamlit (usually `http://localhost:8501`).

-3.  **Enter the path** to your Parquet database file in the sidebar to view the gallery.
-The default path is `./vision_ai.parquet`.
+3. If you didn't specify a database via the CLI, you can **enter the path** to your Parquet database file in the sidebar to view the gallery.

 **Features:**

+-   **Edit Mode**: Click the "Edit" button on any entry to modify its description.
+Changes are saved directly back to the Parquet file.
 -   Side-by-side view of images and their descriptions.
 -   Copy and download descriptions.
 -   Filter images by existence, prompt, or search query.